mmtree/make_figures_for_publication_tutorial/Tutorial 1 - basics/README.md

     Extensions -> Render -> Mathematics -> Latex(pdf)

 This blog post [here](http://blog.jamiejquinn.com/rendering-latex-in-inkscape) covers adding latex equations in more detail.

+There are several other options for adding latex objects to Inkscape.

+[TexText - Re-editable LaTeX graphics for Inkscape](https://textext.github.io/textext/index.html) is a Python extension for Inkscape that allows you to add and re-edit LaTeX generated SVG elements to your drawing.

+[LaTeXText: Render LaTeX in Inkscape](https://inkscape.org/~seebk/%E2%98%85latextext-render-latex-in-inkscape) is a different Inkscape extesion that searches all text elements in a document and renders them with PdfLatex.

 <img src="figures/pngs_for_readme/step2_make_annotation_layer.png" width="800">